acmdas/das_fieldstones/morefieldstones2018.md

 ## Deciding
 Mon, 13 Aug 2018

-"*How* people decide, in what direction they decide, is something we cannot (and should not try to) control&mdash;although we should try to influence for Good in whatever honest and personal fashion presents itself."&mdash;<a href="http://albionawakening.blogspot.com/2018/08/why-recent-suppression-of-conspiracy.html" rel="noopener" target="_blank">Dr. Bruce Charlton</a>
+"*How* people decide, in what direction they decide, is something we cannot (and should not try to) control&mdash;although we should try to influence for Good in whatever honest and personal fashion presents itself."&mdash;[Dr. Bruce Charlton](http://albionawakening.blogspot.com/2018/08/why-recent-suppression-of-conspiracy.html)

 ## Improvement
 Mon, 20 Aug 2018